diegoarvz4/building_facebook/README.md

 # uFriends

-> It's a project is a social network that lets you make posts and comments.
+> This project is a social network that lets you make posts and comments.
+You can add friends and see their posts!
+Try logging in with your own facebook account.

 ## Live